metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    cylc reg <name> <path>

 It is a good idea to check the suite for errors before running it.
-Cylc provides a command which automatically checks for obvious errors called ``cylc validate``.
+Cylc provides a command which automatically checks for any obvious configuration issues called
+``cylc validate``.

 .. code-block:: bash